Knucklesfangirl/Knucklesfangirl/README.md

 . ceo of silentvanilla/puresalt and burntforest .

 <P align="center">
-degenorocity , derekfdb , and hoodydude you guys are peak , love yall
+degenerocity , derekfdb , and hoodydude you guys are peak , love yall